 28. A panel of three Industrial Court members will be convened to deal with each application or complaint.
 The panel will consist of the Industrial Court Chairman or Deputy Chairman, one Member with experience as a representative of employees and one Member with experience as a representative of employees.
-While the composition of the panel will normally remain the same throughout the handling of an application or complaint, it may occasionally be necessary to change the membership.
+While the composition of the panel will normally remain the same throughout the handling of an application or complaint, it may occasionally be necessary to change the membership in the event of unavailability of one of the members.
 All those involved will be informed of the names of the panel members, and of any changes in the composition of the panel.

 29. The Industrial Court's approach will be as flexible as possible.
 The Industrial Court will try to take a problem-solving approach and to help the parties, where possible, to reach voluntary agreements outside the statutory process.
-Where the Court is of the opinion that a complaint is reasonably likely to be settled by conciliation or other assistance, it will refer parties to the LRA.
 The parties to an application or complaint are free to contact the Case Manager at any time to discuss any aspect of the application.
-The Case Managers will do all they can to explain the statutory procedures and help both parties understand the implications of the legislation, as well as resolve difficulties.
-However, the impartiality of the Court cannot be compromised in this process.
-Either party can contact the Case Manager with queries and the Case Manager can quickly liaise with the Panel where necessary.
-Should the Case Manager be out of the office for any reason, another Industrial Court official will handle the case in his/her absence.
 The Industrial Court panel will expect the parties to co-operate in providing any relevant information and may draw an adverse inference if the parties do not co-operate with a reasonable request for information or documents.